edge/wallet/README.md

 # Wallet

-Web wallet for managing XE coin
+The web wallet of the XE Blockchain.

 ## License